Genetic algorithm: Initialization

-The population size depends on the nature of the problem, but typically contains several hundreds or thousands of possible solutions.
+The population size depends on the nature of the problem, but typically contains hundreds or thousands of possible solutions.
 Often, the initial population is generated randomly, allowing the entire range of possible solutions (the search space).
-Occasionally, the solutions may be "seeded" in areas where optimal solutions are likely to be found.
+Occasionally, the solutions may be "seeded" in areas where optimal solutions are likely to be found or the distribution of the sampling probability tuned to focus in those areas of greater interest.

 Selection

 During each successive generation, a portion of the existing population is selected to reproduce for a new generation.
 Individual solutions are selected through a fitness-based process, where fitter solutions (as measured by a fitness function) are typically more likely to be selected.
 Certain selection methods rate the fitness of each solution and preferentially select the best solutions.
 Other methods rate only a random sample of the population, as the former process may be very time-consuming.

 The fitness function is defined over the genetic representation and measures the quality of the represented solution.
-The fitness function is always problem dependent.
+The fitness function is always problem-dependent.
 For instance, in the knapsack problem one wants to maximize the total value of objects that can be put in a knapsack of some fixed capacity.
 A representation of a solution might be an array of bits, where each bit represents a different object, and the value of the bit (0 or 1) represents whether or not the object is in the knapsack.
 Not every such representation is valid, as the size of objects may exceed the capacity of the knapsack.
 The fitness of the solution is the sum of values of all objects in the knapsack if the representation is valid, or 0 otherwise.

 In some problems, it is hard or even impossible to define the fitness expression; in these cases, a simulation may be used to determine the fitness function value of a phenotype (e.g. computational fluid dynamics is used to determine the air resistance of a vehicle whose shape is encoded as the phenotype), or even interactive genetic algorithms are used.